Firefly55lm/football_market_graph_analysis/README.md

 # GRAPH-BASED FOOTBALL MARKET ANALYSIS
 The following project contains a graph-based analysis of the football's transactions market.
 The main goal is to inferee the relationships in the football's transfer market, in terms of most central teams in the networks, most important actors in the capital gain generation and teams communities.
-Every further detail is provided in the file REPORT.pdf (italian).
+Every further detail is provided in the file _REPORT.pdf_ (italian).
-The same information is synthesized and exhibited in english in the file POSTER.pdf.
+The same information is synthesized and exhibited in english in the file _POSTER.pdf_.
 We also provide in this Readme an overview of the most important points.

 ## RESEARCH QUESTIONS